VolcannXd/Botticelli/README.md

 This 3D engine was developped by Arthur DETAILLE in september 2018.
 Running in Python 3.6.4

-the goal : Create a simple 3D engine easely usable
+the goal : Create a simple 3D engine easely usable without looking at the internet.
+All the calculation was figuring out by myself =)

 You can use it and re-use it anywhere you want.
 I can't force you to put my name in the code but it can be helpful =)